cloudcity/deathstare/README.md

       config.target_urls << 'http://stage.target.co/api'
     end

-## Deathstar Suite
+## Deathstare Suite

-Deathstar will exercise your app by running suites of load tests against your target server--the Deathstar suites.
-Because the suite files are specific to your app, they live in a different place--a separate gem that you'll need to create and include into Deathstar's `Gemfile`.
+Deathstare will exercise your app by running suites of load tests against your target server--the Deathstare suites.
+Because the suite files are specific to your app, they live in a different place--a separate gem that you'll need to create and include into Deathstare's `Gemfile`.

-To create this custom Gem with your test suite, run from the Deathstar project root:
+To create this custom Gem with your test suite, run from the Deathstare project root:

    rails plugin new ../my_load_tests -B -S -d postgresql -J --dummy-path=spec/dummy --mountable